Toshiyuki Honda

 Honda's father was a jazz critic, whose name was also Toshiyuki Honda.
 As a jazz musician, he learned flute and saxophone, and worked in the late 1970s with George Otsuka and the Burning Waves ensemble.
 In the 1980s he worked with Chick Corea, Tatsuya Takahashi, and Kazumi Watanabe, as well as leading his own ensemble, Super Quartet.
 He was also a member of the ensemble Native Son.

 Starting in the late 1980s, Honda turned increasingly toward composing for film and television, as well as working in record producing.
-He composed the soundtrack for the film A Taxing Woman in 1987, which raised his prominence as a film scorer.
+He composed the soundtrack for the Juzo Itami film A Taxing Woman in 1987, which raised his prominence as a film scorer.
+He went on to compose the score for all but one of the rest of Itami's films.